1Password/scim-examples/azure-container-apps/README.md

 This deployment consists of two [containers](https://learn.microsoft.com/en-us/azure/container-apps/containers): One for the SCIM bridge and another for Redis.
 There's also an [ingress](https://learn.microsoft.com/en-us/azure/container-apps/ingress-overview) for the SCIM bridge container.
 There are a few benefits to deploying 1Password SCIM Bridge on Azure Container Apps:

-- For standard deployments, the service will host your SCIM bridge for ~$16 USD/month (as of January 2024).
+- **Low cost:** For standard deployments, the service will host your SCIM bridge for ~$16 USD/month (as of January 2024).
 Container Apps pricing is variable based on activity, and you can learn more on [Microsoft's pricing page](https://azure.microsoft.com/en-us/pricing/details/container-apps/).
-- You don't need to manage a DNS record.
+- **Automatic DNS record management:** You don't need to manage a DNS record.
 Azure Container Apps automatically provides a unique one for your SCIM bridge domain.
-- Azure Container Apps automatically handles TLS certificate management on your behalf.
+- **Automatic TLS certificate management:** Azure Container Apps automatically handles TLS certificate management on your behalf.
-- The SCIM bridge can be deployed directly to Azure from the Portal using this guide or via the Azure Shell or command line tools in your local terminal using the [support guide](https://support.1password.com/scim-deploy-azure/).
-There is no requirement to clone this repository.
+- **Multiple deployment options:** The SCIM bridge can be deployed directly to Azure from the Portal using this guide or via the Azure Shell or command line tools in your local terminal using the [support guide](https://support.1password.com/scim-deploy-azure/).
+If you're using a custom deployment, cloning this repository is recommended.

 **Table of contents:**